This is a shorter version of my The Next Web article, but with more links to recommended external sources.

 !
 Don’t forget to mention the investment sum you want to raise!

 End with the overall vision you have.
 What is your long term goal — what should your company look like in 5 or 10 years?

 Attention, guys: The deck I created is meant to be provided via email/as handout.
-This is not the perfect deck for a (vocal) presentation and a pitching situation!
-Don’t do, what most founders do: Don’t present your handout slides!
-Your presentation slides need much less text — you present your story, the slides just support the story, but don’t repeat it.
+This is not the perfect deck for a vocal/oral presentation and a pitching situation!
+Don’t do, what most founders do: Don’t present your printout/handout slides!
+Your slides for oral presentations need much less text — you present your story, the slides just support the story, but don’t repeat it.

 Check the COUP Movement if you want to learn how to deliver outstanding presentations.

 Good luck.
 Feel free to get back to me for questions.